Every branch of the United States military knows coffee.

 Get it down to 300-400 mg of caffeine per day.
 That’s considered to be a well-tolerated level for many people.

 Also, if you put several teaspoons of sugar in your coffee, try to put in less.

 If energy drinks are your thing, scale those back.
 They have too much sugar.

 Caffeine can be a great tool.
-A good amount can help you meet the day mentally sharp.
-Too much, however, and you feel terrible and your sleep suffers.
+The right amount can help you meet the day mentally sharp.
+Too much, however, and you feel terrible, and your sleep suffers.